Register trainee teachers data sharing agreement

 When data is directly entered into Register, the accredited provider collects this information from the trainee and enters it into Register manually and keeps it up to date.
 The accredited providers remain Data Controllers as they need this data for their student records.

-When lead schools import Register’s data they have an obligation to ensure the data is used in accordance with the rules stated in the Third party section of this document.
+When lead partners import Register’s data they have an obligation to ensure the data is used in accordance with the rules stated in the Third party section of this document.

 What the DfE can use personal data shared with the DfE for